ypetya/stompbroker/lib/README.md

 ## associative_array

 A basic tree structure with a node having a left, right element.
-Each node can contain a key and a value char *.
+Each node can contain a key and a value string.

 ## clone_str